 Let me first tell you about the beaches of Niijima.

 This beach is the first one that we visited when we got to Niijima.
 This beach in particular has calmer waves in comparison to the other beaches because of the seawall that is built to block off the waves, making it a popular spot for families and children.
 Honson-maehama is the closest beach to the village so it’s very convenient and there are lots of restaurants nearby.
 Apparently, floating islands and stalls are set up in the summer and people can do Stand-up paddleboarding and sea kayaking here.

 Habushiura is definitely one of the most beautiful beaches that I have ever been to.
 This beach is on the east coast and it is the longest beach on the island.
 It is a famous spot for surfers and it is where international surfing competitions used to take place.
 It is a nationally protected reserve with its waves and white sand.
 The beach is around 6.5 km long and is surrounded by koga volcanic cliffs.

-Now, I want to tell you about my favourite spot on the island.
+Now, I want to tell you about my favourite spot on the island, Mamashita Beach.
 In the 2.5 days that we were there, we visited this place twice and spent a lot of time there.
 The second time I visited this place, I did an Instagram live as well, to show you in real time just how beautiful it was.
-It is Mamashita Beach.

 Mamashita Beach is surrounded by cliffs, located along the southwest part of Niijima.
 The coastline of the beach offers a lot of little secluded spots to admire the view, including Mt Fuji on a clear day.
 You will be surprised by how blue the ocean is.
 The water is so clear.
 Since the ground is a Koga stone mining ground, the place is scattered with stones so make sure to have your flip-flops handy.